champignoom/luax/README.md

 The `\command` is now syntax sugar for lua expressions and is not processed by TeX

 Only `\`, `{`, `}` has to be escaped when typeset as string.
-Ideally the concept of catcode should be completely transparent to the user as long as we have a decent functioning grammar.
+Ideally the concept of catcode should be transparent to the user as long as we have a decent grammar.

 The exact grammar defined with LPeg as well as the desugaring rules are in `luax.lua`.